Two daughters, one grandchild,

 "Thank goodness everybody's different.
 I would never get a campsite if they weren't."

-This is the structure we built to house our home on wheels.
+This is the structure we built to house our DutchStar for 12 years.
 It’s a climate-controlled garage — 16 ft. tall, 20 ft. wide, and 50 ft. long — with full hook-ups and an interior perimeter catwalk for storage.
-It's modest but comfortable with lots of big windows.
-It connects to an adjacent building where we maintain a small office space.
+It's modest but was comfortable with lots of big windows.
+It connects to an adjacent building where we maintained a small office space.

-This space is for our 'big-rig' RV.
-A smaller garage across from this one protects our 'little-rig' motorhome.
+After we sold our DutchStar in 2021, we converted the space into living quarters.
+A smaller garage across from this one protects our other motorhome.
 We also have a couple of outdoor, full hook-up sites on the property for friends, family and the occasional visitor.

 P.S.
 In case you're wondering where we acquired the multiple RV's we have owned, one was self-built, two were bought from private parties, three were purchased from a family-owned dealership, and one from a national retailer.
 We have thoroughly enjoyed them all!